CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 	| ``kill -9 <PID number>``

-It is possible for various reasons, that the user cannot log in a login node after the jump in the master node.
+It is possible for various reasons, that the user cannot log in a login node after the jump from master node.
 In this case the user is logged in the *master node* and not in a *login node* (for example nodevg-0-4). |br|
 If this happens it is shown in the terminal: